markharding/elgg-web-services-deprecated/README.txt

 	 <outpput type> : json or xml
 	 <method name> : the name of the remote method you want to call

 Other parameters need to be passed by GET or POST depending on the type of web services is being requested.
-The request type for each web service has been defined later in this document

 Getting Started
 --------------------

-### Installation

-To use these web services in any Elgg installation, just install this plugin.
-After that generate a API key pair for all the application which use them.
-This API key willbe needed to passed in every web service request as a variable 'api_key'.

 ### Configuration